 University of Pennsylvania’s Dr. George Cotsarelis is a legend in the hair loss world.
-He has probably been among the three most quoted hair loss researchers in the world over the past two decades (with the other two being Dr. Angela Christiano and Dr. Ken Washenik).
-I have covered all three of these US-based researchers dozens of times on this blog in the past.
+He has been among the three most quoted hair loss researchers in the world over the past two decades (with the other two being Dr. Angela Christiano and Dr. Ken Washenik).
+I have covered all three of these US-based researchers numerous times on this blog in the past.

 Dr. Cotsarelis’ first hair related study that I could find is dated all the way back from 1990.
-Since then, the doctor and his lab (sometimes in collaborative efforts with others) have been responsible for a number of groundbreaking discoveries in relation to androgenetic alopecia.
+Since then, the doctor and his lab (sometimes in collaborative efforts) have been responsible for a number of groundbreaking discoveries in relation to androgenetic alopecia.
 These include crucial findings related to progenitor cells, prostaglandin D2, skin regeneration, Wnt signaling, wounding and more.

-Dr. Cotsarelis is a co-founder of Follica, a company of paramount importance to us in 2018.
-I therefore thought it would be of interest to find some important quotes and thoughts that Dr. Cotsarelis has given in the past two decades to major newspapers and scientific publications.
+Dr. Cotsarelis is a co-founder of Follica, a company of paramount importance to us.
+I therefore thought it would be of interest to find some important quotes and thoughts that Dr. Cotsarelis has given in interviews over the past two decades to major newspapers and scientific publications.

 George Cotsarelis Quotes